-- reviewed.
-Depending on the outcome of this review the licence may be proposed to be refused instead of granted. - Where, as the result of considering representations made to a paragraph 5 notice, the Council changes its mind, and proposes to grant a Licence, the same procedure in the third bullet point applies. - 31.
-That where an application for a Block Licence is made or granted, the total fees applicable will be tiered in accordance to the amount of dwellings within a particular Block Building licence application.
+11. The following should be read in conjunction with the Block Licence Policy in Appendix 1.
+That where an application for a Block Licence is made or granted, the total fees applicable will be tiered in accordance with the number of dwellings within a particular Block Building licence application.
 The Part A fee comprises of an initial base fee which is then added to a total 'per dwelling' fee.
-The total 'per dwelling' fee is calculated by multiplying it by the amount of dwellings within the building which are to be subject to the licence. - 32.
-So far as concerns the Part B fee, this element is again calculated by adding together the 'base fee' to the 'per dwelling fee'.
-The 'per dwelling fee' is calculated by multiplying the fee by the amount of dwellings within the building which are to be subject to the licence.
+The total 'per dwelling' fee is calculated by multiplying it by the number of dwellings within the building which are to be subject to the licence.

+12. So far as concerns the Part B fee, this element is again calculated by adding together the 'base fee' to the 'per dwelling fee'.
+The 'per dwelling fee' is calculated by multiplying the fee by the number of dwellings within the building which are to be subject to the licence.